The best tablets for kids with parental controls.

 If you’re going to leave the kid without supervision, you shouldn’t get them a phone or tablet until they’re eleven years or older.

-Is purchasing a small tablet for kids worth it?
+Is purchasing a large tablet for kids worth it?

 A tablet is a better choice than laptops or phones for children due to the superior battery life, less potential cost of water- or fall-caused repairs, and overall functionality.